 We have advanced the field of human rights and humanitarian law by generating innovative and policy-oriented research for over 30 years.
-Our research, analysis and policy have, to mention a few achievements, contributed:
+Our research, analysis and policy has contributed to:

-- to the normative development of international refugee law
+- the normative development of international refugee law.

-- to improving the effective participation of national minorities in public life
+- improving the effective participation of national minorities in public life.

-- to increased understanding and practical implementation of human rights and business.
+- increased understanding and practical implementation of human rights and business.

 Human Rights Education

-Many of the more than 1,000 graduated students from the Master’s Programme in International Human Rights Law at Lund University have gone on to work with human rights and international humanitarian law in key positions as ambassadors, judges, prosecutors and in foreign ministries.
-Others have established human rights institutes, work for intergovernmental organizations like the UNHCR, and in the private sector.
+Many of the more than 1,000 graduated students from the Master’s Programme in International Human Rights Law at Lund University have gone on to work with human rights and international humanitarian law in key positions in many different fields.

-For example, we supported the establishment of the first master’s programme in human rights in China in 2004 with more than 300 students graduating and going on to work as judges and prosecutors, in the private sector, in academia, or in the human rights development field.
+For example, we supported the establishment of the first master’s programme in human rights in China in 2004 with more than 300 students graduating and going on to work in various fields.

 We have directly engaged with more than 50 justice institutions around the globe to strengthen their work.